 The way to Erg Chegaga is rougher, wilder, more honest.
 Sand and stone alternate, vehicles dig in briefly, shovels and teamwork are part of it.

-The higher dunes of Chegaga challenge us, but that's exactly why we're here.
+The higher dunes of Chegaga challenge us, but that's exactly why we are here.
 The camp is being set up in the middle of the dune ridge.

 Stage: approx. 180 km, sand, track, dunes